Loading, please wait.

 For further information about the Master’s Program in Islamic Economics and Finance, please contact iif@ihu.edu.tr.

-Ibn Haldun University - Islamic Economics and Finance MA Program Web Content Page 6 Applicants are also advised to consult the official Ibn Haldun University graduate admissions pages for updated information regarding application procedures, required documents, and deadlines.
+Ibn Haldun University - Islamic Economics and Finance MA Program Applicants are also advised to consult the official Ibn Haldun University graduate admissions pages for updated information regarding application procedures, required documents, and deadlines.